TopCape/PersonaFlowReader/README.md

 ## How to use

 ### Setup
 Paste EX.BIN files into the OG folder, where X is a number from 0 to 4.
 These are event files that are present in PSP_GAME/USRDIR/pack/, in Persona 1's files.
+Also paste the DECRYPTED EBOOT.BIN of the persona game into the same folder.
+The EBOOT.BIN contains data that must be updated if the EX.BIN file's size changes.

 To run the program, you must have Java installed.
 If you do, simply execute "run.bat" and it will start the program in a command line window.